Alfonso Yuchengco: Other interests

-Yuchengco was the Chairman of the Board of Bantayog ng mga Bayani Foundation.
+Yuchengco was the chairman of the Board of Bantayog ng mga Bayani Foundation.
 He was also the Chair Emeritus and Member of the Board of Governors of the Philippine Ambassadors Foundation; and Chair Emeritus and Past President of the Philippine Ambassadors Association.

 He was a member of the Board of Judges and a Principal Sponsor in the Mother Teresa Awards.

 He established a generous grant at the University of San Francisco to create the Maria Elena G. Yuchengco Philippine Studies Program.

+Money laundering scandals

+The RCBC created an affiliate educational life-insurance company Pacific Plans Inc. which suddenly collapsed in 2005 amid showing of accounts laundered for illegal purposes.
+A pending class suit has been filed immediately after in court.
+Meanwhile, the Anti-Money Laundering Act was cited against RCBC for creating dummy accounts to flow in 81 million USD from the Bangladesh Central Bank despite the lack of consent.
+Part of the money was used for casino operations, resulting in another lawsuit for RCBC.

 Awards

 Yuchengco has received the following awards and citations: